 In the Event of Extreme Conflict

-The board shall keep records of all such incidents brought to its attention and the actions taken in response.
+The board shall keep confidential records of all such incidents brought to its attention and the actions taken in response.

 - a verbal or written warning

 - temporary suspension of access to the workshop